On this page you will find some useful information to make applying for one of our scholarships as simple as possible.

-Please note that certified translations of any supporting documents written in languages other than English must be provided.
-Also, please do not send your own personal copies or originals of documents as we are unable to return these to you.
+Please note: certified translations of any supporting documents written in languages other than English must be provided.
+Please do not send your own personal copies or originals of documents as we are unable to return these to you.

 UK/EU Undergraduate applicants

 When you start your application on the applicant portal, the relevant academic information will be imported from your UCAS application.

 The Scholarships Office at the University of Westminster requires that, with some exceptions, each scholarship should have a voluntary hour requirement.

 The purpose of these volunteering hours is to encourage the student to give back to the University and the local community.
 This benefits the community and also encourages students to involve themselves in activities outside of their studies.